-Over the past 12 years, Market-Partners has been researching how businesses and individuals make a decision to purchase.
+Over the past 15 years, Market-Partners has been researching how businesses and individuals actually go about buying.
 Our perspective on what constitutes a “buying decision” extends beyond deciding to issue a purchase order or pull out a credit card.
-In fact, it constitutes the entire process by which a business or individual becomes aware of an offering, develops interest in it, then makes a commitment to acquire and then to adopt it.
-By taking a holistic perspective that spans this entire process, from awareness to adoption, we are able to develop a deep understanding of how markets function including how alternatives are considered and why offerings may not be acquired and adopted, despite a clear value proposition.
+In fact, it constitutes the entire process by which a business or individual becomes aware of an offering, develops interest in it, makes a commitment to acquire and then to adopt it.
+By taking a holistic perspective that spans this entire process, from awareness to adoption, we are able to develop a deep understanding of how markets function including how alternatives are considered and why offerings may not end up being acquired and adopted, despite a clear value proposition.

-In addition to in-depth interviews with over 1,300 individuals spanning 900 companies across the Americas, Europe and Asia, we have spent over two years testing and validating hypotheses and observations which have allowed us to formulate some grounded assertions about how markets buy.
+In addition to in-depth interviews with over 2,200 individuals spanning 900 companies across the Americas, Europe and Asia, we have spent over six years testing and validating hypotheses and observations which have allowed us to formulate some grounded assertions about how markets buy.